mstksg/inCode/copy/entries/monad-plus-3.md

     example, we can't move the goat if the farmer is not on the same side of the river that the goat is on.
 3. Now, we add that move that we got to the plan.
-4. Then, we fail/end the journey if that new plan is "unsafe" --- if it leaves either the Wolf and Goat alone on a riverbank or the Goat and Cabbage.
+4. Then, we fail/end the journey if that new plan is "unsafe": if it leaves either the Wolf and Goat alone on a riverbank or the Goat and Cabbage.
 5. At the end of it all, we succeed with the new plan.